drduh/YubiKey-Guide/README.md

 # SSH

-_Note that if you want to use a **YubiKey ONLY for SSH** (and don't really care about PGP/GPG), then [since OpenSSH v8.2](https://www.openssh.com/txt/release-8.2) you alternatively can simply `ssh-keygen -t ed25519-sk` (without requiring anything else from this guide!), as explained [e.g. in this guide](https://github.com/vorburger/vorburger.ch-Notes/blob/develop/security/ed25519-sk.md).
+**Tip** If you want to use a YubiKey for SSH only (and don't really care about PGP/GPG), then [since OpenSSH v8.2](https://www.openssh.com/txt/release-8.2) you alternatively can simply `ssh-keygen -t ed25519-sk` (without requiring anything else from this guide!), as explained [in this guide](https://github.com/vorburger/vorburger.ch-Notes/blob/develop/security/ed25519-sk.md).
 Yubico also recently announced support for resident ssh keys under OpenSSH 8.2+ on their blue "security key 5 nfc" as mentioned in their [blog post](https://www.yubico.com/blog/github-now-supports-ssh-security-keys/)._

 [gpg-agent](https://wiki.archlinux.org/index.php/GnuPG#SSH_agent) supports the OpenSSH ssh-agent protocol (`enable-ssh-support`), as well as Putty's Pageant on Windows (`enable-putty-support`).
 This means it can be used instead of the traditional ssh-agent / pageant.
 There are some differences from ssh-agent, notably that gpg-agent does not _cache_ keys rather it converts, encrypts and stores them - persistently - as GPG keys and then makes them available to ssh clients.
 Any existing ssh private keys that you'd like to keep in `gpg-agent` should be deleted after they've been imported to the GPG agent.